VertebrateResequencing/wr/.docs/bugfixes/260917-tempdir-leak.md

       `defer os.RemoveAll`), which is why they contributed 0 to the measured leak.
-Threading a `t` through both to reach `t.TempDir()` would also move removal to the end of `TestLocal`, where that cleanup *fails the test* if a still-running scheduled job holds a file open - a new flake in the suite's most load-sensitive package, bought with no leak fixed.
+Threading a `t` through both to reach `t.TempDir()` would also move removal to the end of `TestLocal`, where that cleanup *fails the test* if a still-running scheduled job is still creating files in the dir while it is removed, so `RemoveAll` meets a directory that is no longer empty (`ENOTEMPTY`) - a new flake in the suite's most load-sensitive package, bought with no leak fixed.
+On Linux an open file does not block removal;
+      a writer racing it does.
     - The `os.MkdirTemp("./", ...)` sites in `scheduler_test.go` and
       `scheduler_lsf_test.go` write into the package directory rather than `/tmp`, so they are not this item.